Blog

 Bobbie Bigby

-My research work examines the ways that tourism can be more than simply an economic tool for Indigenous communities.
-I am interested in working alongside Indigenous and Tribal communities, including my own, to be able to explore and document how tourism can be a vehicle for resurgence, or (re)connecting people to traditional culture, community and Country (living lands, waters and non-human kin).
+Bobbie's research work examines the ways that tourism can be more than simply an economic tool for Indigenous communities.
+She is interested in working alongside Indigenous and Tribal communities, including her own, to explore and document how tourism can be a vehicle for resurgence, or (re)connecting people to traditional culture, community, and Country (living lands, waters, and non-human kin).

 Daniel Amoak

-My research interests lie at the intersection of sustainable food systems, environment, and health.
-For my postdoctoral work, I will investigate the impact of water security and participatory water governance on women's empowerment throughout their life course in East Africa.
-This study aligns with the Provost Scholarship's vision of contributing empirical knowledge and promoting gender equality and women's empowerment, which are essential for improving livelihoods and achieving the Sustainable Development Goals.
+Daniel's research interests lie at the intersection of sustainable food systems, environment, and health.
+For his postdoctoral work, Daniel plans to investigate the impact of water security and participatory water governance on women's empowerment throughout their life course in East Africa.

 Oludoyin Adigun